10 Best Technical Analysis Books [Updated 2021]

 by Thomas N. Bulkowski (Author)

-- Extensive coverage of chart patterns along with detailed nuances on identifying, interpreting and utilizing chart patterns for trading with a great deal of clarity.
+- This technical analysis book extensively covers chart patterns along with detailed nuances on identifying, interpreting, and utilizing chart patterns for trading with a great deal of clarity.

-- Especially useful for beginners in the field who need to be acquainted with chart pattern behaviour to be able to trade better in complex market conditions and manage risk effectively.
+- Especially useful for beginners in the field who need to be acquainted with chart pattern behavior to be able to trade better in complex market conditions and manage risk effectively.

-- A must-read for anyone interested in learning about everyday application of technical analysis.
+- A must-read for anyone interested in learning about the everyday application of technical analysis.